microsoft/dynamics365patternspractices/templates/architecture/solution-idea.md

 > What industry is the customer in?
 Use the following industry keywords, when possible, to get the article into the proper search and filter results: retail, finance, manufacturing, healthcare, government, energy, telecommunications, education, automotive, nonprofit, game, media (media and entertainment), travel (includes hospitality, like restaurants), facilities (includes real estate), aircraft (includes aerospace and satellites), agriculture, and sports.
 >   Are there any other use cases or industries where this would be a fit?
 >   How similar or different are they to what's in this article?

-## Considerations

-> REQUIRED STATEMENT: Include the following statement to introduce this section:

-These considerations help implement a solution that includes Dynamics 365.
-Learn more at [Dynamics 365 guidance documentation](/dynamics365/guidance/).

-> Are there any lessons learned from running this that would be helpful for new customers?
-What went wrong when building it out?
-What went right?
-> How do I need to think about managing, maintaining, and monitoring this long term?

-> REQUIREMENTS:
->   You must include the "Cost optimization" section.
->   You must include at least two of the other H3 sub-sections/pillars: Reliability, Security, Operational excellence, and Performance efficiency.

-### Reliability

-> REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

-Reliability ensures your application can meet the commitments you make to your customers.
-For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).

-> This includes resiliency and availability.
-> Are there any key resiliency and reliability considerations (past the typical)?

-### Security

-> REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

-Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
-For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

-> This includes identity and data sovereignty.
-> Are there any security considerations (past the typical) that I should know about this?
-> Because security is important to our business, be sure to include your Azure security baseline assessment recommendations in this section.
-See https://aka.ms/AzureSecurityBaselines

-### Cost optimization

-> REQUIRED: This section is required.
-Cost is of the utmost importance to our customers.

-> REQUIRED STATEMENT: Include the following statement to introduce the section:

-Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
-For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

-> How much will this cost to run?
-See if you can answer this without dollar amounts.
-> Are there ways I could save cost?
-> If it scales linearly, than we should break it down by cost/unit.
-If it does not, why?
-> What are the components that make up the cost?
-> How does scale affect the cost?

-> Link to the pricing calculator with all of the components in the architecture included, even if they're a $0 or $1 usage.
-> If it makes sense, include small/medium/large configurations.
-Describe what needs to be changed as you move to larger sizes.

-### Operational excellence

-> REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

-Operational excellence covers the operations processes that deploy an application and keep it running in production.
-For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).

-> This includes DevOps, monitoring, and diagnostics.
-> How do I need to think about operating this solution?

-### Performance efficiency

-> REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

-Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
-For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).

-> This includes scalability.
-> Are there any key performance considerations (past the typical)?
-> Are there any size considerations around this specific solution?
-What scale does this work at?
-At what point do things break or not make sense for this architecture?

-## Deploy this scenario

-> (Optional, but greatly encouraged)

-> Is there an example deployment that can show me this in action?
-What would I need to change to run this in production?

 ## Contributors